MaryannN/MaryannN/README.md

 # I'm Maryann :D

 - 🌸 Pronouns: she/they
-- 👀 I’m currently working on Android App Development!
+- 👀 I’m currently working on Web Dev and APIs!
 - 🧠 I’m currently learning python
 - 💻 I’m looking for help with web development
 - 🔎 Ask me about anything!